 Pair the antenna with our throwing line kit and you have a complete solution to getting on the air quickly and reliably.
 The kit consists of the Antenna with UnUn and 35′ wire, a line winder, throwing line, throwing weight and heavy duty antenna stake.

 A note about the throwing line and weight:

 It is strongly suggested that you use a glove or at the very least some sort of protection for your index finger of your throwing hand.
 The 8oz weight creates a lot of velocity and dragging it across your finger at a high speed can create rope burns.
 Ask me how I know that 😉

 This antenna requires at least 25′ of coax feed line with no chokes.
 The shield of the coax acts as a counterpoise.
 You do NOT need an additional counterpoise or ground wire with this antenna.
+If you want to use the antenna for 80m, the you will need to add a counterpoise, and I suggest using an additional 50 to 100′ of wire.
+You can just wrap it around the outside of the BNC connector or clip it on.
+Some have hacked the UnUn and added an additional stud for a counterpoise.
 Tests show that laying the coax in a straight line is best, but the difference when folded back on itself or in some random pattern is only minor.
-Length of the coax is not critical beyond 16′.
+Length of the coax is not critical beyond 25′.
 I use a 25′ feed line of RG-174.

 Maximum Rating: 100 watts

 25′ Coax RG-174 with BNC connectors. $25.00 + $6.85 shipping.
 If you’re ordering the coax along with the kit, I will refund the shipping when you order.

 THIS ANTENNA REQUIRES A TUNER